youngker/apparmor-wiki/AppArmorDelegation.md

 # Delegation in AppArmor

-In AppArmor delegation is always temporary as it based on passing [authority](AppArmorDelegation#authority) to a task and unless [inheritance](AppArmorDelegation#inheritance) is defined will only lasts the life time the task.
+In AppArmor delegation is always temporary and dynamic as it based on passing [authority](AppArmorDelegation#authority) to a task.
+The delegated authority is not given to other tasks in the system even if those tasks are confined by the same profile.
+The delegated authority might be [inherited](AppArmorDelegation#inheritance) by a tasks children, or [redelegated](AppArmorDelegation#redelegation) if allowed by policy.

 ## Authority